 Customer Service Specific

 Customer service questions are used to measure how effective a company’s customer service department is.
-They can include questions about the overall customer service experience, the ease with which the customer’s questions were answered or they can be about the representative who assisted them specifically.
+They can include questions about the overall customer service experience and the ease with which the customer’s questions were answered, or they can be about the representative who assisted them specifically.

 1. Please rate the service provided by the [company] representative.